DistributedSystemsGroup/zoe/zoe_fe/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.

+# Configuration

+Edit file `/src/enviroments/environments.prod.ts` and configure the path of the zoe Front End application, and the url for the zoe APIs, you can use a relative path in case it is deployed on the same server.

+# Installation

+Run `npm install` to install all the application's dependencies.
+Run `ng build --env=prod --output-path=build/prod/` to build the application in `build/prod` folder.

 ## Build